Key takeaways:

 Wear a medical bracelet or carry a medical ID card that states your allergy.

 Not all sulfa drugs work the same way, though.
 If you have a sulfa allergy, some sulfa drugs may still be safe for you to take.
-Your healthcare provider can tell you if you can still take medications such as celecoxib (Celebrex), sumatriptan (Imitrex), furosemide (Lasix), and more.
+Your healthcare team can tell you if you can still take medications such as celecoxib (Celebrex), sumatriptan (Imitrex), furosemide (Lasix), and more.

 Giles, A., et al. (2019).
 Sulfonamide allergies.
 Pharmacy.